 Homemade chicken stock trumps store-bought in my book any day.
 You’ll love how simple and easy this homemade stock is to make.
 Plus, you’ll feel satisfied and accomplished.

-quality ingredients make a difference
+Quality ingredients make a difference.

 When it comes to meat, I always try to purchase organic, humanely raised.
 You’ll want one whole organic, free-range chicken about 3 1/2 to 5 1/2 pounds.

-For the vegetables, organic is the way to go.
+For vegetables, organic is the way to go.
 Even though carrots don’t appear on the dirty dozen list (which is updated yearly by the Environmental Working Group) celery does.
 Meaning celery contains high amounts of pesticides.
 I always err on the side of caution and buy organic for both whenever I can.

 Lastly, for the herbs, you can use dried mint and dill (that is what I typically use).
 Sometimes I’ve purchased fresh mint and dill and will say it takes this soup to another level.
 However, both ways create a fantastic chicken stock so go with what you have in your pantry.